SquashConsulting/kaliningrad/README.md

 ## Frontend (In Progress)

-The frontend client is a React JS application that loads, visualizes, and produces a Kalinigrad graph structure.
+The frontend client is a React JS application that loads, visualizes, and produces a Kaliningrad graph structure.

 ## Parser (In Progress)

-The parser takes a Kalinigrad graph and generates an AST or some sort of instruction set(TBD) for the Project Generator.
+The parser takes a Kaliningrad graph and generates an AST or some sort of instruction set(TBD) for the Project Generator.

 ## Project Generator (TBD)